JesseTNRoberts/Old-Blog/_posts/2022-11-11-Introductions.md

 You could retrain the model to include additional tokens.
 But end to end incorporation of additional tokens would take too much computational time/space.

-## Honor Society; or, A waste of time
+## Honor Society; or, a waste of time

 Honor Society is a fine movie.
 It starts as an offbeat sort of sociopath out of water story.
 This is promising.
 I rooted for Honor to follow thorugh on her annihilation of competitors for the Harvard recommendation.
 Instead it takes a predictable and silly turn.
 Won't spoil it.. but it plays as if the writer didn't have the stomach to follow through on the cold, hard facts of life promise.
 Instead, near the end they got nervous the audience wouldn't be onboard and went with "jk! she's a normal teen girl".

+I'm switching to Seinfeld.

 ## Question - Do language models implicitly learn information about the author and style?

 My guess is this has been addressed in some fashion before.
 I am aware of GPT-2 based zero shot trivia tasks (presented in the Open AI paper introducing GPT-2).

 Moreover, I am guessing that GPT-2 won't be able to identify the author of common quotes.

 I also bet that GPT-2 won't be able to predict the author given something written in a stereotypical style.
 But let's see what's out there now..

+#### TweepFake: About detecting deepfake tweets

+So, this paper is related if you limit the space of possible authors to human and not-human.

+They reference work done by GPT-2 engineers in which texts were labeled as human and non-human using zero shot learning.
+If the text was closer based on likelihood to machine recommended (I assume GPT-2 specifically) texts than human texts, then it was labeled as non-human.
+I'm not sure this is helpful.

+So, language models probably encode representations that are *rich enough* to predict things about the author.